MEDIATION SERVICES & PROCEDURES

 In my experience, successful mediation requires participation of persons who have full settlement authority.
 I will be prepared to stay as long as it takes to resolve the dispute but please let me know if anyone needs to leave before 5 p.m. on the day(s) we meet.

 Please send confidential statements and supporting materials to me as soon as possible.
 In addition to your perspectives about the dispute, please share what you believe to be the views of others along with anything else that might help me understand the full picture of the situation.
 Let me know whether all or some of it shall be kept confidential.
 I encourage the parties to share as much information as possible with each other, including but not limited to, latest demands and offers.

 All participants will sign a confidentiality agreement before we begin the session.

 Please consider how the settlement will be documented in the event that we are able to come to terms that will resolve the dispute.
-Supplemental terms may be important to one or both parties.
+Special terms may be important to one or both parties.
 Thus, counsel may wish to share proposed settlement language in advance or bring your drafts to the mediation.
-Also, I ask counsel to think about how post-agreement disputes will be handled, if necessary; perhaps through mediation or arbitration.

 You may schedule a case on the Calendar & Contact page.
 You may also call or e-mail me with proposed dates or time frames and preferred locations.
 I will respond right away.